An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Discussion

-Another interesting direction for the future work is to construct EI-optimal designs for the models with both quantitative and qualitative responses \cite{deng2015qq}, which is commonly occurred in the manufacturing and biomedical systems.
+For future research, it will be interesting to construct EI-optimal designs for the models with both quantitative and qualitative responses (\citeO{deng2015qq}).
 Since the GLMs include both the linear regression for continuous response and the logistic regression for binary response, it would be interesting to study the EI-optimal designs under the consideration of jointly modeling both quantitative and qualitative responses.
-Finally, we would like to remark that the proposed sequential algorithm is not restricted to find desirable designs for physical experiments.
-It can also be applied for finding good space-filling design in computer experiments \cite{sung2019generalized,deng2015design}.
+Finally, the proposed sequential algorithm is not restricted to find desirable designs for physical experiments.
+It can be applied for finding space-filling design in computer experiments (\citeO{deng2015design}).